 Kenneth Law facing 14 charges of 2nd-degree murder in addition to previous charges

-An Mississauga man accused of sending lethal substances to people who later took their own lives has been charged with 14 counts of second-degree murder in addition to his previous 14 charges of counselling and aiding suicide, for a total of 28 charges.
+MISSISSAUGA, Ont. - An Ontario man accused of sending lethal substances to people who later took their own lives has been charged with 14 counts of second-degree murder in addition to his previous 14 charges of counselling and aiding suicide, for a total of 28 charges.

 Police announced the new charges against Kenneth Law this morning, and say all charges he faces relate to the same 14 victims in Ontario, who were between the ages of 16 and 36.